A parameterized algorithm for $K_r$-factors in graphs of high minimum degree: Introduction

 On the other hand, there is an example showing that Question~\ref{que} does not always enjoy an \texttt{FPT} transition from \texttt{P} to \texttt{NP-C} (assuming \texttt{P$\neq$NP}).
 Indeed, a $k$-uniform tight cycle is a $k$-uniform hypergraph whose vertices can be cyclically ordered such that the edges are precisely the sets of consecutive $k$ vertices.
-For $k=3$, it is proved by R\"odl, Ruci\'nski, Szemer\'edi~\cite{RRS11} that for large enough $n$, every 3-uniform hypergraph with minimum 2-degree $\lfloor n/2\rfloor$ contains a tight Hamilton cycle; in contrast, Garbe and Mycroft~\cite{GaMy} showed that there exists a constant $C>0$, such that it is \texttt{NP-hard} to decide whether a 3-graph with minimum 2-degree $ n/2-C$ contains a tight Hamilton cycle.
+For $k=3$, it is proved by R\"odl, Ruci\'nski, Szemer\'edi~\cite{RRS11} that for large enough $n$, every 3-uniform hypergraph with minimum 2-degree at least $\lfloor n/2\rfloor$ contains a tight Hamiltonian cycle; in contrast, Garbe and Mycroft~\cite{GaMy} showed that there exists a constant $C>0$, such that it is \texttt{NP-hard} to decide whether a 3-uniform hypergraph with minimum 2-degree at least $ n/2-C$ contains a tight Hamiltonian cycle.